JanneMattila/www/docs/_posts/2024/11/2024-11-04-managed-identity-and-application-permissions.markdown

 {% include imageEmbed.html width="100%" height="100%" link="/assets/posts/2024/11/04/managed-identity-and-application-permissions/group-owner-spn.png" %}

-Now you can add the members directly to that groups _even_ if you don't have any permissions:
+Now you can add the members directly to those groups _even_ if you don't have any permissions:

 ```powershell
 # Add member